How to Shampoo Your Carpets, Including a Troubleshooting Guide

 I usually have to allow at least 2 hours, as we have full wall-to-wall carpet throughout the house except kitchen and bathrooms.
 Most of the time, I'm concentrating only on the living and dining rooms and hallway, as that is where most of the kitty accidents (read--hairball deposits) happen.

 If it's a small bit, I can just hand-scrub with a spot remover, or use my small spot-machine.
-But, if there is a huge amount of food or liquid (my senior kitty is having some problems), then it calls for the big machine.
+But, if there is a huge amount of food or liquid (my late senior kitty had digestive problems), then it calls for the big machine.

 With 6 cats, it made more economical sense to just buy our own machine instead of renting all the time.